mablem8/Pathfinder/README.md

 Pathfinder
 ==========

-An algorithm for finding multi-weighted paths through graphs.
+An optimal path finding program for graphs with multi-weighted edges under specified constraints.